► VW warns supply problems to continue ’til 2024

 ► Everything you need to know

-In the last 18 months, the car industry has had to weather the uncertainty of Brexit and a global pandemic – but there’s one further crisis that’s been causing deep, deep problems in 2021: the global microchip shortage.
+In the past two years, the car industry has had to weather the uncertainty of Brexit, a global pandemic and war in Ukraine – but there’s one further crisis that’s been causing deep, deep problems throughout 2021-22: the global microchip shortage.
 What started as an inconvenience for those looking to buy a PlayStation 5, Xbox or TV has now made its way to the car industry.

-The lack of chips means carmakers such as Jaguar Land Rover, the Renault-Nissan-Mitsubishi Alliance, Stellanis and the Volkswagen Group have been affected by supply issued leading to temporary shutdowns at some plants.
-Our latest round-up shows that the crisis shows no sign of subsiding, with some companies affected for more than others.
+The lack of chips means car makers such as Jaguar Land Rover, the Renault-Nissan-Mitsubishi Alliance, Stellantis and the Volkswagen Group have all been affected by supply issues leading to temporary shutdowns at many plants.
+Our latest round-up shows that the crisis shows no sign of subsiding, with some companies affected far more than others.

 In the UK, sales of new cars are slowing down as supplies of new cars dwindle and waiting list grow.
 It’s no coincidence that used car sales are booming at the moment…